Diabetes dietDiet - diabetes; Blood sugar management

 Other tests are needed periodically to screen for potential complications of diabetes, such as high blood pressure, unhealthy cholesterol levels, and kidney problems.
 Such tests may also indicate whether current diet plans are helping the person and whether changes should be made.
 Periodic urine tests for albumin and blood tests for creatinine can indicate a future risk for serious kidney disease.

 Every year thousands of new packaged foods are introduced, many of them advertised as nutritionally beneficial.
 It is important for everyone, mostly people with diabetes, to be able to differentiate advertised claims from truth.

 In 2014, the FDA announced that it would be revising food labels to better reflect new dietary requirements, and highlight key information such as calories and serving sizes.
 The proposed labels will include information on fats, cholesterol, protein, sodium, total carbs, and dietary fiber.
 A new feature will be the distinction of sugars and "added sugars" to help consumers better understand how much sugar is naturally in the product, and how much has been added.
 Potassium and vitamin D information will also be required.

 Labels show "daily values," the percentage of a daily diet that each of the important nutrients offers in a single serving.
-This daily value is based on 2000 calories, which is often higher than what most patients with diabetes should have, The serving size on a food label often does not mach the serving size of the diabetic exchange lists.
+This daily value is based on 2,000 calories, which is often higher than what most people with diabetes should have.
+The serving size on a food label often does not match the serving size of the diabetic exchange lists.
 For a person who is carbohydrate counting, a serving size contains 15 grams of carbohydrate.
-When calculating the serving size information, use only "total carbohydrate;" do not adjust to the diabetic exchange list using sugar or added sugar.
+When calculating the serving size information, use only "total carbohydrate"; do not adjust to the diabetic exchange list using sugar or added sugar.

 Weighing and Measuring